 General Purpose Financial Statements.
-All Class 3A, Class 3B and Class 4 insurers must prepare annual financial statements in respect of their insurance business in accordance with GAAP, International Financial Reporting Standards ("IFRS") or other acceptable accounting standards, which are published on the BMA website.
-Accordingly, audited annual financial statements prepared in accordance with GAAP for each of Renaissance Reinsurance, RenaissanceRe Specialty U.S., DaVinci, Vermeer and RenaissanceRe Europe, Bermuda Branch must be filed with the BMA prior to April 30 of each year, if applicable, and are available free of charge on the BMA's website.
+All Class 3, Class 3A, Class 3B and Class 4 general business insurers must prepare annual financial statements in respect of their insurance business in accordance with GAAP, International Financial Reporting Standards ("IFRS") or other acceptable accounting standards, which are published on the BMA website.
+Accordingly, audited annual financial statements prepared in accordance with GAAP for each of Renaissance Reinsurance, RenaissanceRe Specialty U.S., DaVinci, Top Layer Re, Vermeer and RREAG, Bermuda Branch must be filed with the BMA prior to April 30 of each year and are available free of charge on the BMA's website.

 Statutory Financial Statements.
-Each Class 3A, Class 3B and Class 4 general business insurer is required to submit annual statutory financial statements as part of its annual statutory financial return no later than four months after the insurer's financial year end (unless specifically extended).
+Each Class 3, Class 3A, Class 3B and Class 4 general business insurer is generally required to submit annual statutory financial statements to the BMA as part of its annual statutory financial return no later than four months after the insurer's financial year end (unless specifically extended).
 The GAAP or IFRS financial statements are the basis on which statutory financial statements are prepared, subject to the application of certain prudential filters as outlined in the Insurance Accounts Rules 2016.
 The statutory financial statements contain statements both on a consolidated and unconsolidated basis.
 The unconsolidated information forms the basis for assessing the insurer's liquidity position, minimum solvency margin and class of registration.

 Capital and Solvency Return.
-Class 3A, 3B and 4 insurers are also required to file, on an annual basis, a capital and solvency return in respect of their general business, which includes, among other items, a statutory economic balance sheet ("EBS"), a schedule of governance and risk management, a catastrophe risk return, a schedule of loss triangles or reconciliation of net loss reserves, a schedule of eligible capital and the Enhanced Capital Requirement ("ECR") as calculated by the Bermuda Solvency and Capital Requirement ("BSCR") model (or an approved internal model).
+Class 3A, 3B and Class 4 general business insurers are also required to file, on an annual basis, a capital and solvency return in respect of their general business, which currently includes, among other items, a statutory economic balance sheet ("EBS"), a schedule of risk management, a catastrophe risk return, a schedule of loss triangles or reconciliation of net loss reserves (where applicable), a schedule of eligible capital and the Enhanced Capital Requirement ("ECR") as calculated by the Bermuda Solvency and Capital Requirement ("BSCR") model (or an approved internal model).
 The BSCR is a mathematical model designed to give the BMA robust methods for determining an insurer's capital adequacy.
 Underlying the BSCR is the belief that all insurers should operate on an ongoing basis with a view to maintaining their capital at a prudent level in excess of the minimum solvency margin otherwise prescribed under the Insurance Act.
 The consolidated information within the statutory financial statements form the starting basis for the preparation of the EBS.
 The EBS is, in turn, used as the basis to calculate the insurer's ECR for the relevant year.
-The 2019 BSCR for DaVinci, Renaissance Reinsurance and RenaissanceRe Specialty U.S. must be filed with the BMA before April 30, 2020; at this time, we believe each company will exceed the minimum amount required to be maintained under Bermuda law.
-For the year ended December 31, 2018, RenaissanceRe Europe, Bermuda Branch was granted exemptions and modifications to the requirements to file an annual statutory financial return, maintain minimum levels of statutory capital and surplus and file a capital and solvency return, and it has applied for exemptions for the year ended December 31, 2019.
+The 2020 BSCR must be filed with the BMA before April 30, 2021; at this time, we believe each company that is required to file will exceed the minimum amount required to be maintained under Bermuda law.

 Financial Condition Report.
-Class 3A, 3B and 4 insurers and insurance groups are required to prepare and publish a financial condition report ("FCR"), which provides, among other things, details of measures governing the business operations, corporate governance framework and solvency and financial performance of the insurer/insurance group.
-We received approval from the BMA to file a consolidated group FCR, inclusive of our Bermuda-domiciled insurance subsidiaries and Top Layer Re.
-Our most recent FCR was filed with the BMA in advance of the June 30, 2019 deadline, and is available on our website.
+Class 3A, 3B and Class 4 insurers and insurance groups are required to prepare and publish a financial condition report ("FCR"), which provides, among other things, details of measures governing the business operations, corporate governance framework and solvency and financial performance of the insurer/insurance group.
+We received approval from the BMA to file a consolidated group FCR, inclusive of DaVinci, Renaissance Reinsurance, RenaissanceRe Specialty U.S., Top Layer Re and Vermeer.
+In addition, we received approval from the BMA to file an FCR for RREAG, in lieu of a standalone FCR for RREAG, Bermuda Branch.
+Our most recent FCRs were filed with the BMA prior to the June 30, 2020 deadline, and are available on our website.